Your first test#

 $ pytest -vs

 pytest automatically finds the test and runs it.
-The output should be look like
+The output should look like this:

 =========================== test session starts =====================